pmckay/K-Means-Segmentation-NOAA_Ice_Coverage/README.md

 Understanding Arctic ice coverage is essential for understanding changing climate conditions and Arctic amplification.
 The Arctic Ocean occupies about 6 million square miles around Earth's North Pole, but this region has lost about 73,000 km^2 of ice per year since 1979.
 To better understand this changing landscape and ice loss, I have developed an unsupervised clustering model for high-performance image analysis and calculating ice coverage percentage.
 <br/>

-To improve generalization, the data augmentation technique, Contrast Limited Adaptive Histogram Equalization (CLAHE), was applied.
+To improve generalization, I applied the data augmentation technique, Contrast Limited Adaptive Histogram Equalization (CLAHE).
 I also used HSV Conversion to transform images from the red, green, and blue (RGB) color space to a hue, saturation, and value (HSV) color value, which is easier for this image processing task.
-I used slic from the skimage library to generate superpixels which divides the image into meaningful regions, which makes subsequent analysis, like clustering, more effective.
+I used slic from the skimage library to generate superpixels which divides the image into meaningful regions to make subsequent analysis, like clustering, more effective.
 This model was trained at a resolution of 1024×1024 with a single batch of 480 images on Google Colab's GPU.
 No annotations were done on this dataset because they were not needed to complete this model's objectives.
 <br/>

-For more background on K-Means segmentation, its use cases, and the code and image processing behind this model, please visit https://oceancv.org/book/ClusterSegmentation_Kmeans.html# created by Katie Bigham and Atticus Carter for the University of Washington's OCEAN 462C course Computer Vision Across the Marine Sciences.
+For more background on K-Means segmentation, its use cases, and the code and image processing behind this model, please visit https://oceancv.org/book/ClusterSegmentation_Kmeans.html# created by Katie Bigham and Atticus Carter for the University of Washington's OCEAN 462C course "Computer Vision Across the Marine Sciences".

  <br/>